pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 - [Jenkins Git](https://plugins.jenkins.io/git) - Clone Git repo
 - [Generic Webhook Trigger](https://plugins.jenkins.io/generic-webhook-trigger) -
-Allows GitHub to trigger build
+Allows GitHub to trigger builds
 - [xUnit](https://plugins.jenkins.io/xunit) - Parse and display test results

-Follow these steps to set up the pipeline:
+#### Setting Up the Pipeline

 - Create a new "Pipeline" job.
+- The pipeline should follow the naming convention: `<operating-system>-<Matlab-release>` and should be prefixed with `PR-` if the pipeline is building pull requests.
+E.g.
+`PR-Scientific-Linux-7-2018b`.
 - Enter the GitHub project URL e.g. `http:/pace-neutrons.github.com/horace`
 (this creates a link to the GitHub from the pipeline).
 - Select the `This project is parameterised` option: